3 Things Every Startup Needs

 3. Business Plan

-The time you spend up front will not only save you hours down the road, it will make you far more effective.
+The time you spend up front will not only save you hours down the road, it will dramatically increase your odds of success.
 That’s because you’re taking the time to think proactively and work through challenges and issues before you open your doors — before getting caught up in the day-to-day challenges of running your business.

 What’s more, you’ll be better prepared to explain your idea to your audience, whether that’s investors, customers, suppliers, partners — even employees.